qrakhen/sqript/README.md

 ### Collection Types
 #### Array
-Integer indexed lists that stores references to any value type
+Integer indexed lists that store references to any value type.
+Items can be accessed using the ` : ` delimiter.
 ```javascript
 [(<any>, ...)];
 ref array = [3, 'str', { a = 'b' }];